Learn what the education sector can benefit from implementing cloud storage – a noteworthy application of cloud computing.

 One recent use case of cloud computing that stands out is cloud storage.
 The service, remotely operated by a third-party provider, keeps clients’ files off-site in a secure virtual space.
 It is also characterized by a high level of scalability, allowing the database and other functions to be expanded or reduced based on the institution’s needs.

 This cloud service can provide academic solutions with distinctive qualities, specifically: cost-efficiency, scalability, and accessibility.

 Cloud storage is cost-effective

 The most notable advantage of shifting to cloud storage is cost reduction.
-The sheer volume of data generated from various sources, from teacher’s lesson plan, presentations to student’s study materials, mid-term reports, exam papers, can easily overwhelm physical storage spaces or local computer networks.
+The sheer volume of data generated from various sources, from teachers’ lesson plans, and presentations to students’ study materials, mid-term reports, and exam papers, can easily overwhelm physical storage spaces or local computer networks.
 This is especially true when curriculum changes and the amount of data that needed to be structured and stored grows at an unprecedented pace.

 The traditional methods also usually require a large group of on-site staff to manage and maintain the resources, which calls for extra operation expenses.

 By using cloud storage, we can address this problem.
 The service provider will handle most technical work, so an on-site team of technicians is no longer required.

 Another way institutions can cut costs is by using a pay-per-use basis.
 They will only charge for specific types of service based on the amount of virtual machine space in use.
 In other words, by migrating to the cloud, users can freely utilize a premium platform without worrying about technical problems.
 These outcomes lead to an overall decrease in maintenance costs.